cloudfoundry/loggregator-release/README.md

 ### Log Message Size Constraints

-Logs are emitted via UDP messages from Diego/DEA to Metron.
-Therefore, the maximum log message size from a DEA is ~60KiB (assuming overhead for the transporting envelope).
-Diego chunks longer log messages into multiple envelopes to mitigate this constraint.
+Application logs are emitted via UDP messages from Diego/DEA to Metron.
+The maximum log message size from a DEA is ~60KiB (assuming overhead for the transporting envelope).
+Diego breaks up log messages greater than ~60KiB into multiple envelopes to mitigate this constraint.